 And Finally, an Inspirational Thought for the Day:

-My best regards to you all; stay safe and healthy until we meet again.
+My best regards to you all,

-Director of Religious Exploration
+Scott Sargent, Director of Religious Exploration

 Unitarian Universalist Congregation of Columbia